top of page

 What is a Modular Campervan?
 Most common Cardiff Campervan foundation build features explained

-For most of our builds we like to start with a Sprinter 144" "crew" trim van.
+For most of our builds we like to start with a Sprinter 144" "crew" trim van or passenger van.
 We like this van especially for families as it already is functional out of the box and can reduce building costs as it already has a floor, walls, headliner, windows, seating, and even a rear heat duct for passengers in back.
 More importantly its usable out of the gate as they say.
 You can just put some cots or mattress in the back and go camping.
 We like the 144" wheel base, it fits in a regular parking spot and a great daily driver size.
+These vans new (2024) range from $70-$90k depending on options chosen.

 144" Sprinter Crew Trim Van